-[This is part 2 of a two part series, part 1 is found here.]
+[This is part 2 of a two-part series, part 1 is found here.]

-Stay away from “Thank You”
+Stay Away from “Thank You”

-If you want to up your game as a speaker, don’t settle for the obligatory “thank you” at the end of your speech.
-Often, when we say “thank you” at the end of a speech, what we’re really saying is “ok, I’m done now, please clap for me.”
-There’s nothing wrong with conveying your sincere gratitude, but if you’re going to say “thank you” as a close, at least be specific.
+If you want to up your game as a speaker, don’t end your speech with “Thank you.”
+The subtext here is “I’m done now.
+Please clap for me.”
+There’s nothing wrong with conveying your sincere gratitude, but if you’re going to say “Thank you” in a closing statemt, at least be specific.
 “Thank you for all the amazing work you’ve done so far.
 Here’s to a great 4th quarter!”
-Better yet, go ahead and say your thanks, but then come up with a strong close that comes after that.
+Better yet, go ahead and express your thanks, but follow it with a strong close.

 Tying back to how you opened your speech is a quick and easy approach.
 If you told a great story as your introduction, try leaving out the very last part and save it for your close.
 If you posed a question or riddle in your intro, close with the answer.
-This “bookending” technique ties your narrative together into a nice neat circle.
+This ‘bookending’ technique ties your narrative together into a nice neat circle.

-Connect the dots
+Connect the Dots

-Close the deal
+Close the Deal